clams-tech/blog/content/release-v1/index.md

 ## What has changed

 Well, not everything.
-All data stays on your device.
-The app is [private by design](/on-privacy) and it is focused on Bitcoin only.
-The core functions have remained the same:
+All data still stays on your device.
+The app is [private by design](/on-privacy) and we are solely focused on Bitcoin.
+The core functionality has remained the same:

-- **Sync** - Bring all of your bitcoin transactions into one place
+- **Sync** - Unify all Bitcoin transactions in one place.
-- **Enhance** - Auto conversion of disparate data into unified double-entry journals.
-Enhance data set with custom tags and notes.
+- **Enhance** - Convert raw data into organized journals with tags and notes.
-- **Visualize** - Graphs and filters to help you gain insights about your bitcoin transactions that were once almost impossible.
+- **Visualize** - Gain insights through customizable charts and filters.
-- **Export** - Export documents like full journal history and cap gains reports for any time frame.
+- **Export** - Generate comprehensive reports for any time period.

-However, they have all improved - a lot.
+However, all of these functions have improved - a lot.
+In fact, the engine of the app has been entirely re-written in Rust.
+This has yielded an incredible improvement in performance.
+We set the explicit goal of the app handling lightning nodes with millions of transactions.
+Our new architecture can do just this.

-**NOTE** - We have decided to disable exports for now - and it will be reserved for a paid offering.
-More news on that very soon.
+**NOTE** - We have decided to disable exports for now - More news on that very soon.

 Now let's break down all the changes:

 ### Branding & Design

 The first thing that you will notice when you open the app is that structure is very different from previous releases.
-We opted for a more traditional side navigation.
-This will give us a lot more room to showcase each of the core features like connections, charts and exports.
-The brand has also changed dramatically.
+We opted for a more traditional navigation that includes a sidebar.
+You have a dashboard where you can and add and view a list of all of your connections.
+Clicking on a connection will bring you to a dedicated page that expands on the connection to provide more details.
 We have a new logo, fonts and color palette.
-We worked with our friends at Finite Supply on the brand and we are very happy with the results.
-We have some ideas for merch, welcome to idea on that front if you are interested.
+We worked with our friends at [Finite Supply](https://finitesupply.xyz/) on the brand overhaul and we are very happy with the results.

 ### Onboarding